ossf/wg-securing-software-repos/docs/trusted-publishers-for-all-package-repositories.md

 ### Identity Providers and Claims

-OIDC tokens are implemented as [JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) (JWTs) and come with a set of claims, which are a mix of standard OIDC claims and provider-specific claims.
+OIDC ID tokens are implemented as [JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) (JWTs) and come with a set of claims, which are a mix of standard OIDC claims and provider-specific claims.

 IdPs must support customizing the audience claim (`aud`) and Trusted Publisher implementations must only accept OIDC tokens with a service-specific audience claim (e.g. “pypi”).